getify/Functional-Light-JS/ch2.md

 Other important operations like `unary(..)`, `identity(..)`, and `prop(..)` are part of the base toolbox for FP.

-Point-free is a style of writing code that eliminates unnecessary verbosity of mapping parameters ("points") to arguments, with the goal of making simpler and easier to read code.
+Point-free is a style of writing code that eliminates unnecessary verbosity of mapping parameters ("points") to arguments, with the goal of making easier to read/understand code.